KryptXBSA/StorageBox/README.md

 3. Change to the `website/` directory.
 Copy the contents of the `.env.example` file into a new file named `.env`.

 4. Change to the `ansible` directory and edit `vars.yml` to your own values.
-This file is for the Ansible playbook to configure the Nginx reverse proxy.
+This file contains the variables used for configuring Nginx with Ansible.

 5. You'll also need to update the Nginx maximum upload limit.
 The default is 1MB.
 Refer to [this guide](https://stackoverflow.com/questions/26717013/how-to-edit-nginx-conf-to-increase-file-size-upload) to update the limit.